 Time to worsening in pain will be described using the method of Kaplan and Meier and will be made between 2 arms by a log-rank test.
-"Worsening" will be defined as either a "worst pain" increase of ≥ 2 points postbaseline or an analgesic drug class increase of ≥ 1 level.
+"Worsening" will be defined as either a "worst pain" increase of $\geq 2$ points postbaseline or an analgesic drug class increase of $\geq 1$ level.
 Worsening rate at Years 1, 2, and 3 will be estimated and compared between the 2 arms.
 Number of events due to each criterion will be described.

-12.2.11.3.
+12.2.12.3.
 Health-Related Quality of Life

 EORTC QLQ-C30 instrument data will be scored as described by Aaronson and colleagues (Aaronson et al. 1993).
-If not already addressed in the EORTC scoring manual (Fayers et al. 2001), descriptive statistics for each EORTC QLQ-C30 item will be calculated.
-Frequency distributions and measures of central tendency and variability (for example, n, mean, median, standard deviations, minimum, and maximum) will be calculated for each dimension and the total score, and compared between arms.
+If not already addressed in the EORTC scoring manual (Fayers et al. 2001), descriptive statistics for each EORTC QLQ-C30 scale will be calculated and compared between arms.